OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	        * Elevations
 	        * Sections
 	        * 3D renderings and animations
 	* At the end of this phase we highly recommend sharing these drawings with your preferred contractor to get preliminary estimates.
 Although the drawings are still somewhat 'schematic' at this stage, they will be developed enough for your contractor to provide you with a ballpark estimate.
-Although this estimate will have a margin of error, being based on drawings that are not 100% complete, with an experienced general contractor, it should be accurate enough to determine if the planned scope is financially feasible and if so, whether it makes sense to move forward developing and detailing out the design in the more time intensive 4th phase--Construction Documents.
+Although this estimate will have a margin of error being based on drawings that are not 100% complete, with an experienced general contractor, it should be accurate enough to determine if the planned scope is financially feasible and if so, whether it makes sense to move forward developing and detailing out the design in the more time intensive 4th phase--Construction Documents.
-	* At the end of this phase we shall have sufficient documentation to apply for a zoning variance.
-		* Please note that this proposal assumes one attempt at applying for a variance.
-If a redesign is required, and/or additional variance applications are necessary, we can either charge hourly for our services, or you can request we provide an adjusted proposal before moving forward.